-- Complete online application. - Submit official college/university transcripts from all institutions attended.
+- Complete online application. - Submit official college/university transcripts from all institutions attended. - Recommendation by one professional or scholarly reference.

 FINANCIAL INFORMATION

 Current Costs

 Tuition, fees and all other student charges are payable in full at the start of each semester.
 All accounts not paid in full by the established deadlines will be assessed late fees and monthly interest charges.
 Students may be dismissed for nonpayment.